sumeetweb/Thinki-Downloader/README.md

 ## ***Revision 6.2 ~ 3rd March 2023***

-!NEW!
+!HOT!
 Presentation Downloads with FFMPEG support to merge audio and video files!
+!HOT!
+Beautified file names for video downloads!
 !NEW!
 Download Quiz with Answers (MCQs).
 !NEW!
 Download Shared Files.
 !NEW!
 Resume interrupted downloads anytime.